Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 The History Channel program went on to point out that the reason the games ended in 459 AD was that the Roman government was beginning to fall apart and was having trouble getting the quantity of animals they needed to make the games more and more fascinating for the viewing public.
 As many as 5000 animals, people or a combination of both were killed on “game” days.
 I found it interesting that the games were ended because the Roman Government was beginning to fall apart and they were having difficulty in acquiring enough animals and people to make it more exciting and not because the Church had them stopped!

 The fall of the Roman Empire brought an end to the events in the Roman Arena.
 But it did not bring an end to the work of death.
 These type of events continued from the Diaspora in 70 AD (dispersion of the Jews) through the birth of the new Church through the Roman Arena, the Spanish Inquisition and through the Crusades totaling about a 1700 year period.
-Think about this; The historical facts prove that from 325 to the late 1700's, the Christianity that rose up from the dust of Christ’s church, wore a face and carried a sword such as the world has never seen!
-Hundreds of thousands were killed, all in the name of Christianity.

-After the fall of the Roman empire, the Jews slowly became the focus of “Christian” hatred.
-As the influence of the clergy widened, the Church gained power.
-Persecutions became common.
-Sermons often impelled the citizens of a community to burn down synagogues and homes.
 “It became an annual custom in Beziers, in the week between Palm Sunday and Easter Monday, when the priests described the sufferings of Jesus, to pelt the Jews with mud and stones whenever they appeared.
 In Toulouse the Count in the city had the right to slap the face of the Jewish leader on Good Friday...at the beginning of the twelfth century...the practice was commuted for a heavy money-payment.”
 (A History of The Jews, p186-187 by Abram L. Sachar Ph.D and President of Brandeis University) Throughout the eleventh century, hatred continued to rise and the church leaders and the state itself, aided in the persecution toward the Jews.
 When Hilderbrand became Pope Gregory VII, in 1078, he issued a law “forbidding Christian kingdoms to employ Jews in any public capacity.”

 “We admonish Your Highness that you must cease to suffer the Jews to rule